FIXTradingCommunity/fix-simple-binary-encoding/v2-0-RC3/doc/04MessageSchema.md

 ##### Constant value

 The element value represents a constant if attribute `presence="constant"`.
-In this case, the value is required.
+In this case, the value is conditionally required.

 #### `<type>` attributes